|Institution||College of Medicine|

 NIH Postdoctoral Fellow (Embryology and Molecular Biology), Carnegie Institution of Wahington (1986)

 The central theme of the research in this laboratory involves the use of molecular biology and proteomics to study the nervous system.
-Specifically, the laboratory is actively engaged in: (a) understanding structure/ function relationships in the biogenic amine (dopamine, norepinephrine, epinephrine, and serotonin) biosynthetic enzymes (tyrosine hydroxylase and tryptophan hydroxylase); (b) using functional genomic (DNA array, RT-PCR) and proteomic (2-D PAGE, mass spectrometry) technologies to better understand genomic and epigenetic factors in substance abuse (cocaine, heroin, and alcohol) and neurodegeneration; and (c) stem cell development and characterization.
+Specifically, the laboratory is actively engaged in: (a) understanding structure/ function relationships in the biogenic amine (dopamine, norepinephrine, epinephrine, and serotonin) biosynthetic enzymes (tyrosine hydroxylase and tryptophan hydroxylase); (b) using functional genomic (DNA array, RT-PCR, and next-generation sequencing) and proteomic (2-D PAGE, mass spectrometry) technologies to better understand genomic and epigenetic factors in substance abuse (cocaine, heroin, and alcohol) and neurodegeneration (Parkinson's disease); and (c) stem cell development and characterization.

 The rate-limiting enzyme in catecholamine biosynthesis is tyrosine hydroxylase (TH), while the rate-limiting enzyme in serotonin biosynthesis is tryptophan hydroxylase (TPH).
 In one aspect of our work, full-length cDNA clones for TH and TPH are modified by site-directed mutagenesis and the mutant proteins expressed in bacteria.
 The recombinant enzymes are then characterized in terms of their structure, activity and regulation.
 The results of these studies provide insights into how these pivotal enzymes function in health and disease (including the functional consequences of human single nucleotide polymorphisms).
 A central premise of our second research area is that chronic drug abuse creates an epigenetic imprint – a stable environmental alteration in the pattern of mRNA and protein expression – that contributes to such clinical observations as physical dependence, psychological addiction, withdrawal, and relapse liability.
-While this laboratory has characterized environmental effects on gene expression for many years, we have more recently adopted high throughput methods (multiplex DNA microarrays and mass spectrometry) to identify those mRNAs and proteins that are engaged in the polygenic problem of substance abuse.
-In a third, more recent aspect of our work, new efforts within the laboratory have focused on the study of human embryonic and adult stem cells, as well as induced pluripotent stem cells.
+While this laboratory has characterized environmental effects on gene expression for many years, we have more recently adopted high throughput methods (multiplex DNA microarrays, next generation sequencing, and mass spectrometry) to identify those mRNAs and proteins that are engaged in the polygenic problem of substance abuse.
+Historiacally, efforts within the laboratory have also focused on the study of human embryonic and adult stem cells, as well as induced pluripotent stem cells.
 We were part of the research team that demonstrated the ability to generate pluripotent embryonic stem cells via parthenogenetic activation of oocytes in non-human primates.
-This ability to create ES cells from non-fertilized, self-limiting, and non-viable embryos may provide ethical alternatives to the use of fertilized embryos in therapeutic cloning applications.
 Proteomic and functional genomic tools are being used to profile those genes and gene products that contribute to “stemness”, as well as stem cell differentiation.

 Click the "See All" links for more information and interactive visualizations!